 Catherine Le Tissier and Nick Drayson, Argentina

-Nick is Primate of the Province of South America and Bishop of Northern Argentina.
-Catherine coordinates the AMARE women’s organisation across the Province.
+Nick recently retired as Primate of the Province of South America and Bishop of Northern Argentina.
+Catherine coordinated the AMARE women’s organisation across the Province.

 Make a gift to support themDONATE NOW